 2005: The company is awarded a $103 million major Turnpike project in Broward County.

 2006: The company expands its operations and purchases an asphalt plant, starting its asphalt subsidiary, The Asphalt Group.
 Walter Brewer heads the Asphalt Division with Marty Andrade as the Plant Manager.
-Grant Cool is also brought in to assist AJ as Project Manager and is currently Sr. Project Manager for the company’s $134 million I-4 Widening project in Volusia County.
+Grant Cool is also brought in to assist AJ as Project Manager and currently leads the company’s central Florida operations.

 2007: The company was awarded the $124 million NW 25th Street Viaduct project, a one mile structural steel bridge over a canal and NW 25th Street in Miami-Dade County.
 In 2011 the project was completed more than 120 days ahead of schedule and received numerous awards.

 2008: AJ expands his role in the company and aggressively takes on numerous Design-Build pursuits.
 In 2008, the company also joint ventures with Condotte America and wins the bid for the SR 826/ SR 874 Design-Build interchange in Miami-Dade County.
 Design concepts and innovative ideas save the Florida Department of Transportation (FDOT) over $50 million as compared to the second bidder.
 The project completed 167 days early in 2012.

 2009: The company joint ventures with Condotte America and Community Asphalt and wins the bid for a $559 million Design-Build-Finance major interchange at SR 826/ SR 836 in Miami-Dade County.
 The project includes forty-seven bridges including four segmental flyovers at third and fourth levels.
 Again, design concepts and innovative ideas save FDOT $45 million as compared to the second bidder.